gerrix1701/apparmor-profiles/README.md

 Not all Linux distributions which support apparmor come with profiles for Firefox or Thunderbird.
 I copied the profiles from Ubuntu's packages and modified them slightly to make them work for my environment.
 You're welcome to make use of them as well.

 ## Firefox-ESR
 The firefox-esr profile is for Debian 10/11.
-Run `sudo touch /etc/apparmor.d/local/usr.bin.firefox-esr` first, then copy `usr.bin.firefox-esr` from this repository to `/etc/apparmor.d/` and activate the profile.
+Run `sudo touch /etc/apparmor.d/local/usr.bin.firefox-esr` first, then copy `usr.bin.firefox-esr` to `/etc/apparmor.d/` and activate the profile.

 ## Firefox
 The firefox profile was tested with Manjaro Linux.
 I've added support for KeePassXC plugin, Yubikeys and widevine video plugin.